 CCD Events Calendar – Click here for up to date events held and/or promoted by the Center for Career Development!

 The Center for Career Development and the Center for Students with Disabilities collaborate each fall to identify eligible and interested students.
-Student registration begins 8/28/17—more information to come!
+Student registration is now OPEN and will end on 10/10/17.
+Students who are accepted into the program will be scheduled for a phone interview between 10/23-10/27, and will have opportunities to prepare through workshops with the Center for Career Development.

 The websites listed below are for informational purposes only.
 Inclusion on this list does not constitute an endorsement by the CSD: